 A meditation chapel is located on the third floor of the Raleigh Campus.
 Please ask our receptionist at the Visitors Entrance Lobby for directions.
 Learn more about the availability of chaplains and our meditation chapel.

-Well-wishers can log onto WakeMed's website, www.wakemed.org, and send patients messages electronically.
+Well-wishers can send patients messages electronically through this website.
 The message is sent to Volunteer Services, where a staff member prints it on custom stationery and delivers it to the patient.
 Email messages are delivered Monday through Friday during regular business hours, along with postal mail and flowers.

 Wireless Internet Access

-Free wireless Internet access is available to all WakeMed Raleigh Campus patients and visitors.
-We are pleased to offer this service, but we cannot provide computers or technical support.
+Free wireless Internet access is available to all Raleigh Campus patients and visitors.
+However, we cannot provide computers or technical support.

 Managed Care Contracts